Do1e

 To return to that terminal and check the running status, use tmux attach -t <name>.

-In the tmux terminal, press ctrl+B, then [ to enter scroll mode, where you can use the up and down keys to scroll, and press q to exit scroll mode.
+In the tmux terminal, press ctrl+B, then press [ to scroll up and down using the arrow keys, and press q to exit the scrolling mode.

 Data!!!#